The EN ISO 20471 standard is the European standard that governs high-visibility signalling clothing. Here are the key points:

 |

-> 60 km/h
+&> 60 km/h

 |

-Highways, expressways, very high-risk environments
+Highways, expressways, very high-risk environments |

 Materials used

-- Retroreflective strips: Reflect car headlights (nighttime visibility)
+- Retroreflective strips : Reflect car headlights (nighttime visibility)

-Strip arrangement
+Strip layout

 The standard imposes strict rules on: